Video Reveals Power Of Sinclair, As Local News Anchors Recite Script In Unison

 But it's one thing to see a script; another thing to see it recited in unison.
 On Friday, the liberal website ThinkProgress released a video showing some samples of local stations airing the segments.
 And on Saturday, Deadspin published the video that took the Internet by storm.

-Sinclair, which is headquartered outside of Baltimore, told the Baltimore Sun the script is referencing fabricated stories like "Pope Endorses Trump" or conspiracy theories like "Pizzagate."
+Sinclair, which is headquartered outside Baltimore, told the Baltimore Sun the script is referencing fabricated stories like "Pope Endorses Trump" or conspiracy theories like "Pizzagate."

 "That's the goal of these announcements: to reiterate our commitment to reporting facts in a pursuit of truth," Livingston told the Sun.
 "We consider it our honor and privilege to deliver the news each night.
 We seek the truth and strive to be fair."

-As David has previously reported, Sinclair "takes a not only an ideological line but at times a partisan line.
+As David has previously reported, Sinclair "takes not only an ideological line but at times a partisan line.
 It's been a very pro-Trump line."

 Trump has tweeted in support of the media group, calling other news networks "among the most dishonest groups of people I have ever dealt with" and saying "Sinclair is far superior to CNN and even more Fake NBC."